-Each local authority in Edinburgh, the Lothians and Scottish Borders has a Sexual and Violent Offender Liaison Officer (SAVALO) or Lead Officer in the justice social work service who acts as a single point of contact for information relating to registered sex offenders and violent offenders managed under MAPPA.
-They are responsible for chairing risk management case conferences and liaising with other agencies as appropriate.
+Each local authority in Edinburgh, the Lothians and Scottish Borders has a Sexual and Violent Offender Liaison Officer (SAVOLO) or Lead Officer in the justice social work service who acts as a single point of contact for information relating to RSOs and violent offenders managed under MAPPA.
+They are responsible for chairing risk management case conferences and consulting with other agencies as appropriate.

-Local authority housing SOLOs are responsible for offenders access to housing.
+Local authority housing Sexual Offending Liaison Officers (SOLOs) are responsible for offenders' access to housing.
 This includes accessing temporary accommodation and identification of suitable permanent housing.
 Registered social landlords contribute to public protection.
-As a 'duty to co-operate' agencies, they work with the local authority housing SOLO to identify positive housing solutions.
+As 'duty to co-operate' agencies, they collaborate with the local authority housing SOLO to identify positive housing solutions.